 5) Enable "Perform a quick format" and continue.

 Once this has finished, you will be able to use your hard drive as a storage device once again.

 Step 1 Connect your external storage device to a computer.
-Launch AnyRecover, and choose your device under "External Removal Devices".
+Launch AnyRecover, and select "Data Recovery".
+Choose your device under "External Removal Devices".
 Then, click on the "Start" button.

 Some Windows users don't know that the Windows Media Creation Tool will delete everything stored on the external storage devices.
 Therefore, in order to avoid data loss before your external storage devices have been converted to ESD-USB, we prepare some useful tips for you.

 The first thing you can do to protect yourself from data loss in the future before your external hard drive is accidentally converted to ESD-USB is to create a backup of the drive.
 You can do this in many ways, and some of these are listed below: